 - Chronic stress

-And the list goes on……. the goal of keto is to become healthy, disease-free, nutritionally balanced and living a life free of food addictions but in order to do that you have to be willing to put the effort into changing not only the way you eat, but also the way you think and feel about food.
+And the list goes on.
+I do not recommend eating processed food f you want to be happy and healthy.
+The goal is to be healthy, disease-free, nutritionally balanced, and live free of food addictions.
+To do that, you have to be willing to put effort into changing the way you eat and the way you think and feel about food.

-I get that the prospect of living the rest of your life eating a ketogenic way may seem boring and unrealistic because of the restrictions and that’s fine there are hundreds of diets that will allow people to eat junk food and maintain their old ways of eating, but do they work?
+I understand that the prospect of living the rest of your life eating a ketogenic way may seem boring and unrealistic because of the restrictions, and that’s fine.
+Hundreds of other diets will allow people to eat junk food and maintain their old ways of eating, but do they work?
 Every diet I have ever been on has led to rebound weight gain, I have tried every pill, potion, and magic concoction available because I was desperate to lose the weight, and none of them worked.

-If you concentrate on the food you cannot eat you will inevitably set yourself up to fail, stop thinking about what you can’t eat and accept what you can eat, learn to be inventive with your ingredients try out new recipes, don’t just try and eat bacon and eggs for the rest of your life because that will never work and it is not healthy, it will result in you falling off the wagon.
+If you concentrate on the food you cannot eat, you will inevitably set yourself up to fail.
+Stop thinking about what you can’t eat and accept what you can.
+Learn to be inventive with your ingredients, try out new recipes and don’t just try to eat bacon and eggs for the rest of your life because that will never work.
+It is not healthy and will result in you falling off the wagon.

-What you need to do is ask yourself do we have a population of healthy, slim individuals? living long and healthy lives or do we have a population that is extremely overweight, riddled with diet related diseases and taking prescription meds?
+What you need to do is ask yourself do we have a population of healthy, slim individuals?
+Living long and healthy lives, or do we have a significantly overweight population riddled with diet-related diseases and taking prescription meds?

-The decision is yours, you have a choice to change and become a better, healthier you or you could be in the same place ten or twenty years from now with a chronic illness or disease wishing you made the choice to change.
+The decision is yours.
+You have a choice to change and become a better, healthier you, or you could be in the same place ten or twenty years from now with a chronic illness or disease wishing you chose to change.

-If you made it through the entire article and have decided that you do want to give keto a try then check out our getting started on a ketogenic guide.
+If you made it through the entire article and decided that you want to give keto a try, check out our getting started on a ketogenic guide.